WiFi Calling: Everything You Need to Know

 • Improves voice quality in weak signal areas.

-• Saves your mobile data.
+• Does not use your mobile data.

 Disadvantages: